ramsey/uuid/docs/database.rst

 .. note::

-    See Percona's "`Storing UUID Values in MySQL`_" post, for more details on performance of UUIDs as primary keys.
+    See Percona's "`Storing UUID Values in MySQL`_" post, for more details on the performance of UUIDs as primary keys.

 To minimize these problems, two solutions have been devised: